raspberrypilearning/documenting-your-code/en/step_5.md

 --- /collapse ---

-You will be presented with the message `wrote card.html` when it completes.
+You will be presented with the message `wrote card.html` when the command completes it run.

 --- /task ---

 --- task ---

-Open the `card.html` file using your web browser to see the documentation that has been created.
+Open the `card.html` file using your web browser to see the documentation that's been created.

-You will see a page which shows the `Card` and `Deck` classes, their methods and properties, including the descriptions you added as *docstrings*.
+You will see a page that shows the `Card` and `Deck` classes, their methods, and properties, including the descriptions you added as docstrings.

 ![html documentation](images/pydoc_output_docstring.PNG)

 --- /task ---

-This simple HTML page could be uploaded to a hosting service on the internet and provide your users with information about your software.
+You could upload this simple HTML page to a hosting service to provide your users with information about your software.